Bílá Hlína

 Bílá Hlína is a municipality and village in Mladá Boleslav District in the Central Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.

 Etymology

-The name means "white clay" and is derived from the white clay soil where the village was founded.
+The name means 'white clay' in Czech and is derived from the white clay soil where the village was founded.

 Geography

 Bílá Hlína is located about 12 km west of Mladá Boleslav and 55 km northeast of Prague.
 It lies in the Jizera Table.
 Most of the municipal territory is formed by the Klokočka deer park.

 History

 Bílá Hlína was founded in 1712 and belongs to the youngest villages in the region.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.